indexdata/yaz4j/README.md

 The pure Java yaz4j.jar must be added to Tomcat's common classloader so that it becomes available to all deployed webapps and is loaded only once.
-There are a couple ways to do that.
+There are a couple of ways to do that.

 One (employed by `yaz4j-tomcat6` RPM) is to place (or symlink) `yaz4j.jar` to to `CATALINA_BASE/lib` (`CATALINA_BASE` is `/usr/share/tomcat6` when Tomcat is